 Active in community organizing with migrant and marginalized workers for over 25 years, she is currently the co-chair of the Equal Pay Coalition.

 Research Interests: Labour and employment, Migrant Workers, Equality, Human Rights, Charter of Rights and Freedoms, Constitutional Law, Public Law, Ethical Lawyering, Social Justice and Political Activism, Race, Gender.

-Graduate Research Supervision (LLM): Professor Faraday's research interests include precarious employment, migrant labour, intersectional equality rights, human rights, Charter of Rights and Freedoms, and social justice and political activism.
+Graduate Research Supervision (LLM, PhD): Professor Faraday's research interests include precarious employment, migrant labour, intersectional equality rights, human rights, Charter of Rights and Freedoms, and social justice and political activism.
 She engages in participatory action research.
 She is currently involved in research projects on migrant labour; a critical examination of "trafficking" and "modern slavery"; and systemic gendered economic coercion in migration.